Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-To validate the skill assessment dataset, we established a technical validation protocol using two complementary approaches: a quantitative video-based classification benchmark and a qualitative analysis of instrument motion trajectories.
+To validate the skill assessment dataset, we established a technical validation protocol using three complementary approaches: a quantitative video-based classification benchmark, a qualitative analysis of instrument motion trajectories, and a quantitative kinematic analysis.

 For the video-based classification benchmark, the objective was to train models to distinguish between surgeon skill levels.
 To create a well-defined binary classification task, the continuous overall skill scores for the 170 clips were partitioned using a K-Means clustering algorithm (K=2).
-This process resulted in a \textit{lower-skilled} group (n=63, mean score = 3.12 $\pm$ 0.38) and a \textit{higher-skilled} group (n=107, mean score = 4.24 $\pm$ 0.37).
+This process resulted in a {Lower-Skilled} group (n=63, mean score = 3.12 $\pm$ 0.38) and a {Higher-Skilled} group (n=107, mean score = 4.24 $\pm$ 0.37).

+While we established this binary setup as a baseline, the Cataract-LMM dataset retains its full continuous overall scores and six individual rubric indicators, thus supporting diverse benchmarking formulations by future researchers, such as (i) regression on continuous scores, (ii) multi-class skill categorization via expert-defined thresholds or data-driven clustering, and (iii) objective assessment using motion-derived kinematic features.

 The 170 video clips were then split at the video level into training (70\%), validation (15\%), and test (15\%) sets, ensuring no procedural overlap between sets.

-To establish a comprehensive baseline, we benchmarked models representing three dominant architectural paradigms for video analysis: (i) 3D-CNNs (X3D-M \cite{23}, SlowFast R50 \cite{22}, R(2+1)D-18 \cite{24}, and R3D-18 \cite{25}); (ii) hybrid CNN-RNN models (CNN-LSTM and CNN-GRU); and (iii) a Transformer-based model (TimeSformer \cite{33}).
+To establish a comprehensive baseline, we benchmarked models representing three dominant architectural paradigms for video analysis: (i) 3D-CNNs (X3D-M \cite{27}, SlowFast R50 \cite{26}, R(2+1)D-18 \cite{28}, and R3D-18 \cite{29}); (ii) hybrid CNN-RNN models (CNN-LSTM and CNN-GRU); and (iii) a Transformer-based model (TimeSformer \cite{39}).

 Input data for all models consisted of 100-frame snippets sampled at 10 frames per second, with a 10-frame overlap between consecutive snippets of the train split.
+During inference, video-level predictions were generated by aggregating the snippet-level outputs.
+Specifically, we calculated the arithmetic mean of the predicted posterior probabilities across all 100-frame windows extracted from a test clip to produce a single, deterministic skill classification for the procedure.

 All frames were resized to $224 \times 224$ pixels.
 Models were trained for 25 epochs using the AdamW optimizer and a cosine annealing learning rate schedule.
-Key hyperparameters are detailed in \autoref{tab7}.
-The performance of all models was evaluated using accuracy, precision, recall, and F1-score.
+Key hyperparameters are detailed in Table 7.
+The performance of all models was evaluated using accuracy, precision, recall, and macro-averaged F1-score.